VisualComputing/showcase/content/docs/shortcodes/p5/div.md

 ## Scintillating grid

-Check [this](https://mathworld.wolfram.com/ScintillatingGridIllusion.html) and also [this](https://www.illusionsindex.org/i/scintillating-grid) among many more references there are.
+Look at [this](https://mathworld.wolfram.com/ScintillatingGridIllusion.html) and also [this](https://www.illusionsindex.org/i/scintillating-grid) among many more references there are.

 {{< details title="p5-div markdown" open=false >}}
 ```html